Ceasar/Encyclopedia/src/Grammar.rst

 composition of words_, phrases_, and clauses_ in a language_.
 Grammar includes
 morphology_, syntax_, and phonology_.

+Grammar is one of the core subjects in the trivium_.

 A grammar refers to a set of such rules which constitute a theory of a language.

 .. contents::